 Privacy, safety, beauty, and convenience are some of the considerations to keep in mind when landscaping around swimming pools.
-While discussing all of these factors below, let's focus on choices for mess-free plants.
-The best plants to grow near a pool will be those that lend the area a special charm and that cause you little inconvenience.
+The best plants to grow near a pool will be those that lend the area a special charm and don't create a mess.

 Short List of Mess-Free Plants

 Growing a mix of foliage plants and flowering plants is smart: That way, when the flowers peter out on one plant, there will still be a plant nearby with great foliage that offers visual interest.
 If not attracting bees is a priority for you in your pool landscape, then you may wish to stick with foliage plants exclusively.
-Click the links below to research the listed plants further, to determine whether or not they are cold-hardy enough to grow in your region:
+These plants may be good options but check to see whether or not they are cold-hardy enough to grow in your region:

 - Blue fescue grass

 - Aloe vera

 - Purple ice plant

 - Mountain laurel shrub

 - Zebra grass

 Fencing around swimming pools is a must when small children are present, for the purpose of safety.
 The right fence design can also offer you privacy.
 If you do not like the look of a fence, soften it by training vines to grow over it; the vines will enhance privacy, to boot, on types of fences that do not offer a solid barrier.
 Another safety feature around pools is outdoor lighting.